ValkyrienSkies/Valkyrien-Skies-2/common/src/main/java/org/valkyrienskies/mod/mixin/feature/shipyard_entities/FEATURE.md

 #### Mixins

+* `MixinEntity#leaveShipyard` Handles entities leaving the shipyard once moving away from the ship.
+    * This fixes mobile shipyard entities falling into shipyard void, for example, minecarts going off rails.
 * `MixinEntity#handlePosSet` Handles changes to the entity's position.
     * This is relevant for detecting if a entity is going out the ship's bounds.
 * `MixinEntity#positionRider` Handles mounted entities on other entities.